 He is the Truth.
 Seek Him in the Kingdom of Anxiety; You will come to a great city that has expected your return for years.

 He is the Life.
 Love Him in the World of the Flesh; And at your marriage all its occasions shall dance for joy.

-• Thanks be to God.
+Joy - even in the messy middle!
+Thanks be to God.
 Amen.